About Yang Seonmo

 Yang Seonmo is the founder and lead developer of GLIP, a blockchain project that aims to realign incentives between networks and everyday users by returning a share of transaction fees back to the people who actually pay them.
 With a background in web development, distributed systems and product design, he has spent years translating complex financial and technical concepts into practical tools that non-experts can use with confidence.

-As Founder & Developer, he is responsible for the overall architecture of GLIP, including its token economics, on-chain rebate mechanism, and the broader ecosystem strategy that connects GLIP Mainnet, G-DEX (the GLIP-powered DEX), analytics dashboards and transparency tools into a coherent experience.
+As Founder & Developer, he is responsible for the overall architecture of GLIP, including its token economics, on-chain rebate mechanism, and the broader ecosystem strategy that connects GLIP Mainnet, G-DEX, analytics dashboards and transparency tools into a coherent experience.

 Vision for GLIP

-GLIP was created around a simple but powerful idea: a blockchain should not only collect network fees – it should share value back with the users who keep it alive.
-GLIP introduces a usage-driven quarterly fee-rebate model in which part of the fees paid on the network are aggregated and airdropped back to sender wallets in a transparent, on-chain way.
-This model is designed to encourage healthy activity, reduce effective transaction costs, and make everyday usage more sustainable over time.
+GLIP was created around a simple but powerful idea: a blockchain should not only collect network fees – it should share value back to the users who keep it alive.
+GLIP introduces a usage-driven quarterly fee-rebate model where part of the fees are aggregated and distributed back to eligible wallets in a transparent on-chain way.

 Technical and Product Background